Food That Can Cause Diaper Rash In Babies (And What To Do About It)

 • Tuna fish.

-In addition to these foods, dermatitis may also be caused by detergents or harsh cleansers used to clean the baby’s diaper area.
+In addition to these foods, dermatitis may be caused by detergents or harsh cleansers to clean the baby’s diaper area.
 Do not give your baby any OTC medications without first checking with your doctor.
-This includes medications for diarrhea, eczema, and other skin conditions.
+This includes medications for diarrhoea, eczema, and other skin conditions.
 Instead, try natural approaches such as soothing baths or creams.
 Avoiding these food items may help reduce diaper dermatitis in babies.

 Conclusion